 **Mirin is a sweet Japanese rice wine that can be found in the Asian section of most grocery stores.
 Mirin is relatively inexpensive and can be used in marinades, dipping sauces, and soups.
 If you don’t have mirin, you can substitute 1 tsp of honey.

-***Fish sauce is exactly what it sounds like – a sauce made from salted and fermented fish – and a few dashes of this packs a delicious umami-punch to every bite.
+***Fish sauce is exactly what it sounds like – a sauce made from salted and fermented fish – and a few dashes of this stuff will pack a delicious umami-punch to every bite.
 It’s a little bit salty, a little bit sweet, and whole lot of funky – kinda like me.
 Fish sauce can be found in the Asian section of most grocery stores and can be used in marinades, dipping sauces, and soups.
 Omit if you don’t like funk.

 1. Set a large pot of heavily salted water over high heat until it comes to a rolling boil.
 Cook noodles per package instructions; drain, rinse thoroughly with cold water, then transfer to an ice bath until ready to use.

-2. Whisk together oil, soy sauce, vinegar, tahini, mirin or honey, fish sauce (if using) ginger, garlic, and fresh cracked black pepper.
+2. Whisk together oil, soy sauce, vinegar, tahini, mirin or honey, fish sauce (if using), ginger, garlic, and fresh cracked black pepper.

 3. Drain noodles, pressing on the top with a clean towel to extract as much extra water as possible, and pour into a large serving bowl.
 Add chicken, diced veggies, 1 tsp of sesame seeds, and ¾ of the dressing; toss to coat.
 Reserve remaining dressing for serving.
 Cover and refrigerate until ready to serve.